-The complaints resolution steps and timeline are described in Table 11.2-1.
+The complaints resolution steps and timeline are described in Table 11.2-2.
 All steps of the feedback mechanism will be documented.

-Step Timeline Process Description Step 1: Within 2 days BW Gold will register complaints in StakeTracker.
-Complaint Registration of receipt of complaint High priority or urgent complaints should be documented immediately to support a time-sensitive investigation and resolution process.
+Step Target Timeline Process Description Step 1: Complaint Registration Within 2 days of receipt of complaint Register complaints in StakeTracker or another software within this target timeline.
+High priority or urgent complaints should be documented immediately to support a time-sensitive investigation and resolution process.
 Efforts will be made to acknowledge (Step 2) the complaints within this 2-day period in order that complainants recognize the issue has been received and is being investigated and addressed as described in this process.
-Step 2: Acknowledgement By day 5 All complaints will be acknowledged by BW Gold within 3 days of receipt, provided contact information has been provided.
+In accordance with the federal Decision Statement 6.3, BW Gold will respond to noise or dust complaint(s) within 2 days (48 hours of the complaint being received).
+Step 2: Acknowledgement By day 5 Acknowledge all complaints within 5 days of receipt, provided contact information has been provided.
 The acknowledgement will provide information about the resolution process and timelines.
 A meeting may be proposed, pending the level of detail provided in the complaint.
 In the case of anonymous submissions, BW Gold will record the complaint and undertake an assessment and investigation, to the extent possible based on the information provided.
 While no resolution will be shared with the complainant, BW Gold will record and publicly report on resolution of anonymous complaints.
 Step 3: Assessment By day 7 Assess priority of the complaints according to its urgency (i.e., minor, moderate, major).
 Determine whether any additional information is needed.
 Recommend processes to respond or address the issue.
 Direct concern resolution to appropriate department/manager.
-Step 4: Investigation By day 21 Designated personnel will investigate the complaint by consulting involved/relevant parties and considering any resolution suggested by the complainant.
+Step 4: Investigation By day 21 Investigate the complaint by designated personnel who consult involved/relevant parties and consider any resolution suggested by the complainant.
 Provide the complainant with regular updates (verbally or written) on the investigation.
 Prepare a written investigation report to document the findings.
 Step 5: Resolution Communication By day 25 If possible, develop a resolution in collaboration with the complainant.
-Provide resolution to the complainant.
+Aim to address at least 90% of registered complaints within this target timeline and provide resolution to the complainant.
 Resolution can include clarification of a procedure or commitment to introduce improvements or mitigation measures.
+If specific or complicated issues require more time to be addressed, set and communicate the process going forward and new potential target timelines with the complainant.
 If the compliant is not satisfied with the proposed resolution, escalate the process with the responsible department to identify alternate resolutions.
 This may involve meetings between the complainant and department to share information and seek further understanding.

-Step 6: Follow-up By day 30 If resolution has been agreed upon, monitor outcomes through follow up calls, meetings or written input from the complainant.
-Closed the complaint when remedial actions have been completed by the BW Gold Project, and the complainant signs-off on the outcome of the resolution.
-A root cause analysis, particularly for high priority or urgent complaints will be conducted to inform an internal corrective action process (which will include contractors, as necessary).
+Step Target Timeline Process Description Step 6: Follow-up By day 30 or day set/ communicated during the process If resolution has been agreed upon, monitor outcomes through follow up calls, meetings or written input from the complainant.
+Close the complaint when remedial actions have been completed by the BW Gold Project, and the complainant signs-off on the outcome of the resolution.
+Conduct a root cause analysis, particularly for high priority or urgent complaints to inform an internal corrective action process (which will include contractors, as necessary).